The Fifth (Dizzee Rascal album)

-The Fifth studio album by English rapper Dizzee Rascal was released on 30 September 2013 under Dirtee Stank Recordings and Island Records.
+The Fifth is the fifth studio album by English rapper Dizzee Rascal.
+It was released on 30 September 2013 under Dirtee Stank Recordings and Island Records.
 The Fifth is Dizzee Rascal's first release since he signed with Universal.
 It succeeds his fourth studio album Tongue n' Cheek (2009) and features production from RedOne, Nick Marsh, M.J.
 Cole, Baptiste, Goldstein, Andrew "Pop" Wansel, and Teddy Sky, among others.
 The album features guest appearances from singers Jessie J, Robbie Williams, Sean Kingston, Angel, and rappers Tinie Tempah, Bun B, Trae tha Truth, and Will.i.am.
 The album's track listing was confirmed when it was made available to pre-order via the iTunes Store.

 Background

 Dizzee commented on the album: "It's the best-produced album I've done so far.
 If my last record was dipping my foot into the swimming pool of happiness, this one is fully going for a swim – backstroke, butterfly, in every way... not just doggy paddle".
 The majority of the album was produced in Los Angeles between 2011-2013 and follows the same experimental genre of Rascal's previous studio album, Tongue n' Cheek (2009).